vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 For push-ups, I stopped at around 7 or 8 instead of going to the usual 13 or higher.
 This reflected soreness and fatigue.

+## 2025-01-16: at-home jogging due to scheduling issues

+On 2025-01-16, despite good weather, I did at-home jogging due to scheduling issues (I didn't have enough time to go out to jog before a work meeting).